Front Range Fed

 Basically, it's divine.
 More decadent, richer, and a bit more of a kick make this hot chocolate recipe my favorite.

-Why I Love It
+Why I Love This Delicious Drink

-• Mexican hot cocoa is decadent, but not sickly sweet at the same time.
+• Decadent treat.
+Mexican hot cocoa is decadent, but not sickly sweet at the same time.
 I'm typically not a huge sugar fan, but I LOVE really good dark chocolate.
 This Mexican hot chocolate really amps up the bitterness of darker chocolate and isn't as sugary sweet as your typical hot chocolate found in the packets from the store.

-• The spices used in Mexican hot chocolate make it so unique and different from the hot chocolate you are probably used to.
+• Unique.
+The spices used in Mexican hot chocolate make it so unique and different from the hot chocolate you are probably used to.
 But don't worry - it's not super spicy.
 Rather, the spices amplify and complement the chocolate.
 They add extra warmth to this drink - perfect on a cold winter day!

-• This Mexican hot chocolate is really easy to make and comes together quickly.
+• Easy!
+This Mexican hot chocolate is really easy to make and comes together quickly.
 Perfect when you're looking for a quick treat, and great for both kids and adults.

 mug of hot chocolate with marsmallow.